leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<Directory>** *Path* **\</Directory>**
 {{% /command %}}

-**Path** sets the relative path to the directory containing the train's train.dat, sound.cfg and extensions.cfg.
+**Path** sets the relative path to the directory containing the object's train.dat, sound.cfg and extensions.cfg.

 ## ■ Stop attribute